EC (salt) Notes

 Conductivity is a measure of water’s capability to pass electrical flow.
 This ability is directly related to the concentration of ions in the water.
 These conductive ions come from dissolved salts and inorganic materials such as alkalis, chlorides, sulfides and carbonate compounds..
 Compounds that dissolve into ions are also known as electrolytes The more ions that are present, the higher the conductivity of water.
 Likewise, the fewer ions that are in the water, the less conductive it is.
 Distilled or deionized water can act as an insulator due to its very low (if not negligible) conductivity value.
 Sea water, on the other hand, has a very high conductivity. – Read more at Conductivity, Salinity & Total Dissolved Solids: What is Conductivity?on fondriest.com

-Thelimnologically important ions are the cations Ca2+ Mg2+ Na+ K+ NH4+ and the anions HCO3, SO42- Cl NO3 F CO32-; the bolded ions typically account for 99% of the EC.
+The “limnologically important ions”* are the cations Ca2+ Mg2+ Na+ K+ NH4+ and the anions HCO3, SO42- Cl NO3 F CO32-; the bolded ions typically account for 99% of the EC.

 If all of the major ions (cations and anions) are measured, a “Theoretical Conductivity” can be calculated.
 Typically the calculated values are very close to observed values; if not it’s an indication that something has been missed in the ion analysis, e.g., metals that could be entering surface waters from mining operations.
-View Calculating the conductivity of natural waters by Rich Pawlowicz Limnol.
-Oceanogr.: Methods 6, 2008, 489–501.
-A Simplified Model to Estimate the Concentration of Inorganic Ions and Heavy Metals in Rivers by Clemêncio Nhantumbo et al., Water 2016, 8, 453

-“Specific Conductance” is the EC at 25°C
+1b.
+Specific Conductance (SPC, SEC) is the EC at 25°C

-The meter we have been using for most EC measurements, the AP-2: AquaPro Water Quality Tester (EC) provides Automatic Temperature Compensation
+The meter we have been using for most EC measurements, the AP-2: AquaPro Water Quality Tester (EC) provides Automatic Temperature Compensation.

+1c.
 TDS or Total Dissolved Solids is the weight of all particles smaller than 2 microns in water, expressed as milligrams per liter, mg/L and is measured by measuring the weight remaining when all of the water in a sample has evaporated.
 In “clean water”, TDS are made up mostly of ionic substances and there is a close relationship between TDS and EC, so TDS can be estimated from the more readily measured EC.
 The exact relationship varies with ionic composition (see Fondriest article).
-“Dirty water” may include significant components of small non-ionic substances such as urea and hydrocarbons; for such waters, there may be a very poor relationship between TDS and EC (see Rusydi, 2017 for examples).
+“Dirty water” may include significant components of small non-ionic substances such as urea and hydrocarbons; for such waters, there may be a very poor relationship between TDS and EC (see Rusydi, 2018* for examples).

+1d.
 Salt, Salinity EC increases with increasing content of “salts” as defined chemically, so EC could be thought of as a measure of the salt content.
 “Salty waters” are waters with sufficiently high content of common ions that they taste “salty”.
 “Salinity” is a term generally applied only to seawater.
 Seawater has highly consistent proportions of the major ions and so there is a highly consistent relationship between “salinity” as traditionally measured in seawater* and electrical conductivity; today salinity of seawater is generally determined by measuring its electrical conductivity and applying particular formulas or conversion factors to give the “salinity” in units that describe the weight of salt in a kilogram of seawater, typically g/kg or “parts per thousand”, ppt.
 Typical seawater has values in the range of about 32 to 35 g salt/kilogram of water (32-35 ppt).

 __________________